Find answers to common questions about ProfitGuard and house flipping.

 What's Included:

-• Itemized renovation costs by category
+• Itemized renovation costs by category with capitalization notes

 • Positive amount = money still available